-At December 31, 2014, we had approximately \$491 million in cash and investments at our holding company and our holding company's debt obligations were \$1,297 million in aggregate principal amount, consisting of \$62 million of Senior Notes due in November 2015, \$345 million of Convertible Senior Notes due in 2017, \$500 million of Convertible Senior Notes due in 2020 and \$390 million of Convertible Junior Debentures due in 2063.
-Annual debt service on the debt outstanding as of December 31, 2014, is approximately \$66 million.
+At March 31, 2015, we had approximately \$494 million in cash and investments at our holding company and our holding company's debt obligations were \$1,297 million in aggregate principal amount, consisting of \$62 million of Senior Notes due in November 2015, \$345 million of Convertible Senior Notes due in 2017, \$500 million of Convertible Senior Notes due in 2020 and \$390 million of Convertible Junior Debentures due in 2063.
+Annual debt service on the debt outstanding as of March 31, 2015, is approximately \$66 million.

 The Senior Notes, Convertible Senior Notes and Convertible Junior Debentures are obligations of our holding company, MGIC Investment Corporation, and not of its subsidiaries.
 Our holding company has no material sources of cash inflows other than investment income.
 The payment of dividends from our insurance subsidiaries, which other than raising capital in the public markets is the principal source of our holding company cash inflow, is restricted by insurance regulation.
 MGIC is the principal source of dividend-paying capacity.
 Since 2008, MGIC has not paid any dividends to our holding company.
-At this time, MGIC cannot pay any dividends to our holding company without approval from the OCI and the GSEs.
+At this time, MGIC cannot pay any dividends to our holding company without authorization from the OCI and the GSEs.
 Any additional capital contributions to our subsidiaries would decrease our holding company cash and investments.

-We could be adversely affected if personal information on consumers that we maintain is improperly disclosed.
+We could be adversely affected if personal information on consumers that we maintain is improperly disclosed and our information technology systems may become outdated and we may not be able to make timely modifications to support our products and services.

+We rely on the efficient and uninterrupted operation of complex information technology systems.
+All information technology systems are potentially vulnerable to damage or interruption from a variety of sources.
 As part of our business, we maintain large amounts of personal information on consumers.
 While we believe we have appropriate information security policies and systems to prevent unauthorized disclosure, there can be no assurance that unauthorized disclosure, either through the actions of third parties or employees, will not occur.
 Unauthorized disclosure could adversely affect our reputation and expose us to material claims for damages.